Is Fintech the future of traditional banking ?

 Technological innovations which have emerged in recent times that look forward to challenge the traditional financial methods that have strived to deliver various financial services.
 Ever since globalization has taken place, we have seen a constant change in how business ideas have occurred and expanded.
 This has been amplified by innovative technologies and rapidly evolving customer expectations.
 To stay ahead in disruptive situations even the highly regulated banking and financial sectors in recent times have witnessed constant evolution of its business models.

 Imagine that you are competing against a truly global, multi-service, low-cost, digital bank: customers accessing their accounts through their mobile phones, paying with a tap on their wearables, sweeping savings to an ETF portfolio (designed by an AI (artificial intelligence) engine based on their savings goals and risk appetite profile) offering no-fee, cross-border payments.
 Consider a scenario where a competitor bank like this, with a low and nimble footprint, prototyping new services quickly, managing regulatory compliance transparently, using an AI system to limit fraud losses, and curbing currency risk using cryptocurrencies.
 This competitor does not exist today.
 But in the coming few years, it is a very real possibility.
-The pressure is on for commercial bank and credit union tech leaders to deliver or fall behind competitors and new startups trying to capture banking customers.
+The pressure is on for traditional banking and credit union tech leaders to deliver or fall behind competitors and new startups trying to capture banking customers.

 A PWC (PriceWaterCorp.) report stated that global investments in FinTech have more than tripled since 2014 and has crossed $12 billion whereas banks spent an estimated $215 billion on IT worldwide during the same year, including hardware, software, and internal and external services.
 In the financial services value chain FinTech solutions play an important role.
 It is truly a wonder what we have already experienced for 2019: